 - Tomato fruitworms bore into fruits; spray with insecticidal soap or Bacillus thuringiensis.

 Tomatoes are susceptible to fungal, bacterial, and viral diseases.
 Disease control can be difficult.
 Disease prevention is the best course of action.
 To stave off disease plant disease-resistant varieties and keep the garden clean and free of debris.

 - Early blight and late blight are fungal diseases.
-These diseases usually strike during warm, humid, or wet weather, Yellowing of lower leaves and the discoloration of stems is a sign of blight.
-See also How to Identify Early Blight, Late Blight and Leaf Spot.
+These diseases usually strike during warm, humid, or wet weather, Yellowing of lower leaves and the discoloration of stems are signs of blight.
+See also How to Identify Early Blight, Late Blight, and Leaf Spot.

 - Bacterial diseases are marked by black spots or specks on leaves or the black discoloration of stems.

 - Mosaic virus or herbicide injury can cause tomato leaves to grow distorted, twisted, and stunted.
 Tomatoes are a relative of tobacco and can be attacked by tobacco plant diseases such as tobacco mosaic virus; wash your hands thoroughly before working with tomato plants if you smoke.

 - Remove diseased plants from the garden immediately before the disease can spread.

 - Grow disease-resistant varieties.
 Disease-resistant varieties are identified by a letter code which will be found on seed packets or transplant identification stakes: “V” (verticillium wilt), “F” (fusarium wilt), “N” (nematodes–microorganisms that cause root cankers); and “T” (tobacco mosaic virus).